The latest update for this article was written by Lindsay Podolak.

 Where: Locations in Chatham, Mt.
 Olive and Lawrence

-Details: Centercourt’s state of the art ninja courses, which were built by American Ninja Warrior competitors and finalists, offer children and adults a chance to learn the ropes as well as test their skills.
+Details: Centercourt’s state of the art ninja courses, built by American Ninja Warrior competitors and finalists, offer children and adults a chance to learn the ropes as well as test their skills.
 With classes, leagues and camps available, Centercourt has a full roster of options for ninja warriors of all ages and skill levels.
-Whether you’re a ninja pro or just getting started, Centercourt has the trainers and courses for you.
+Whether you’re a ninja pro or just starting out, Centercourt has the trainers and courses for you.

 Why I like it: New this year is the Tiny Tumblers class for children ages 3-5 who are looking to break into the sport that is taking the country by storm.